County-Level Vulnerability to HIV and Hepatitis C Outbreaks Due to Injection Drug Use – Tennessee, 2021 Update

 Access to Healthcare

-- Behavioral Health services: Percent of individuals aged 12 years or older receiving Tennessee Department of Mental Health and Substance Abuse Services (TDMHSAS) funded substance abuse treatment and recovery services for any opioid abuse
+- Tennessee Department of Mental Health and Substance Abuse Services (TDMHSAS) Opioid Treatment and Recovery services: Percent of individuals aged 12 years or older receiving TDMHSAS funded substance abuse treatment and recovery services for any opioid abuse

 What this means: Socioeconomic status, health outcomes, treatment access, and opioid prescribing may be driving Tennessee’s vulnerability to HIV or hepatitis C virus (HCV) outbreaks.
 By sharing this information with local stakeholders, policymakers, and program planners, additional resources can be committed to provide the evidence-based services to prevent HIV and HCV transmission.